neynehaa/SustainaDish-A-Food-Recipe-Recommendation-App/README.md

-SustinaDish 🍽️

-SustinaDish is a full-stack web application that combines food recipe recommendations and a food donation platform.
-Users can explore recipes, donate food, and manage posts and donations.

-⚠️ For educational and demonstration purposes only.

-🚀 Features

-Recipe Recommendation

-Personalized recipe suggestions using content-based filtering.

-Input available ingredients to get matching recipes.

-Browse and search recipes easily.

-Food Donation Platform

-Post food donations, edit or delete posts.

-Fill out donation forms for community distribution.

-Browse donations from other users.

-User Management

-Sign up with email/password or login with Google.

-Secure authentication using Node.js, Express, and MongoDB.

-Profile management and post tracking.

-Full-Stack Integration

-Frontend built with React.js (responsive design).

-Backend with Node.js and Express.

-Flask API for recipe recommendation.

-MongoDB for storing user, recipe, and donation data.

-🛠 Tech Stack

-Frontend: React.js

-Backend: Node.js, Express

-🛠 Usage

-Sign Up / Login

-Create a new account or login with Google.

-Recipe Recommendation

-Input available ingredients to get personalized recipes.

-Food Donation

-Post food items for donation.

-Edit or delete donation posts.

-Fill donation request forms and track submissions.
-Recommendation API: Flask (Python)

-Database: MongoDB

-Authentication: Google OAuth API, JWT

-Recipe Recommendation Algorithm: Content-Based Filtering

-🌐 Future Improvements

-Implement collaborative filtering for more advanced recommendations.

-Add real-time notifications for new donations.

-Mobile app integration for on-the-go access.

-Community features: comments, ratings, and discussions.
+# 🍲 SustinaDish

+**SustinaDish** is a full-stack web application that serves as both a **food recipe recommendation platform** and a **donation platform**.
+Users can discover recipes based on available ingredients, donate food, and connect with others through a seamless, interactive interface.

+---

+## 🚀 Features

+### User Features
+- **Authentication & Authorization:**
+  - Users can create an account or log in using Google OAuth.
+- **Recipe Recommendations:**
+  - Users can request recipe suggestions based on ingredients they have.
+  - Powered by **content-based filtering** for personalized recommendations.
+- **Food Donation Platform:**
+  - Fill donation forms to post available food.
+  - Edit or delete your posts.
+  - Browse and interact with donations posted by other users.

+### Admin / Backend Features
+- RESTful **API endpoints** for user management, recipes, and donations.
+- CRUD functionality for donation posts.
+- **MongoDB** database for storing users, recipes, and donations.
+- **Flask API** integrated for additional services (e.g., recipe recommendation engine).
+- Google OAuth integration for secure login.

+---

+## 🛠️ Tech Stack

+- **Frontend:** React.js, Tailwind CSS
+- **Backend:** Node.js, Express.js
+- **Database:** MongoDB
+- **Recommendation Engine:** Flask API, Content-Based Filtering
+- **Authentication:** Google OAuth 2.0
+- **Other Tools:** Axios for API calls, JWT for secure sessions

+---
+## 📈 How It Works

+- Users register or login (Google OAuth supported).
+- Users can request recipe recommendations based on ingredients.
+- Users can create, edit, or delete food donation posts.
+- All data is stored in MongoDB; backend APIs handle requests securely.
+- Flask API powers the content-based recipe recommendation system.

+---

+## ⚡ Future Enhancements

+- Implement push notifications for new donation posts.
+- Add filtering options for recipe recommendations (cuisine, prep time, dietary restrictions).
+- Deploy to cloud hosting (Vercel/Heroku) for public access.
+- Add admin dashboard for monitoring users and posts.